smulikHakipod/git-subfolder-permssions/README.md

 **This much more of a POC than a finished project.
 Many things are missing, and there are probably some security issues.
 Use on your own resonsiblity**

+**Currently it aims to work on Github, but the concept with some changes can work on other platforms**

 The aim of this project is to expose only certain subfolders of a GIT project, usually to external collborators.